nmb3rs/Reverse-Engineering-Tenda-CP3/README.md

 Hello, today im going to teach  you how to reverse engineer your Tenda CP3 camera.

 First you need to connect your ip camera to your wifi.
-Then with Nmap (https://github.com/nmap/nmap) you can do a fast scan (nmap -F your_camera_ip)
+Then with Nmap (https://github.com/nmap/nmap) you can enumerate the open ports on the camera.
+To do a scan the command is simply nmap ip_of_your_camera

 ![image_2022-04-17_191717940](https://user-images.githubusercontent.com/64932654/163725335-ca33bbaa-51ba-4e0a-96f0-bcd1ccd92082.png)